newcontext-oss/opencti-terraform/README.md

 ```

 ### Azure
 To login, run the following commands.
-These will remove the old SSH key, put the new one in place, fix the permissions, and print the login command:
+These commands will remove the old SSH key, put the new one in place, fix its permissions, and SSH into the VM:
 ```
 rm -f ~/.ssh/azureuser
 cat terraform.tfstate | jq '.outputs.tls_private_key.value' | sed 's/"//g' | awk '{ gsub(/\\\\n/,"\\n") }1' > ~/.ssh/azureuser
 chmod 400 ~/.ssh/azureuser
-ssh -i ~/.ssh/azureuser azureuser@$(az vm show --resource-group OpenCTI --name opencti_vm -d --query [publicIps] -o tsv)
+ssh -i ~/.ssh/azureuser azureuser@$(az vm show --resource-group opencti_rg --name opencti -d --query [publicIps] -o tsv)
 ```

 ## Post-deployment
 Once the installation is complete, you'll want to grab the admin password that was generated.
-The username is the e-mail you provided in `main.tf` above.
-Get the password with:
+The username is the e-mail you provided in `terraform.tfvars`.
+Get the password by running the following on the VM:
 ```
 cat /opt/opencti/config/production.json | jq '.app.admin.password'
 ```

-Next, go to port 4000 of the public IP of the machine (found in the AWS console) and this will bring you to the OpenCTI login for that machine.
-If it does not, check the ingress rule in `security_group_tf`.
+Next, go to port 4000 of the public IP of the machine and login with the credentials you just grabbed.